EventStore/documentation/docs/cloud/ops/disk_expand.md

 ## Using the command line

-To expand disks with  the command line, use the `cluster expand` command, where `--id` is the cluster id.
+To expand disks with  the command line, use the `clusters expand` command, where `--id` is the cluster id.

 ```bash
 $ esc mesdb clusters expand --disk-size-in-gb 16 --id c3fi17to0aer9r834480 --project-id c3fhvdto0aepmg0789m0 --org-id bt77lfqrh41scaatc180